Want to create social media ads that are scroll-proof and super-engaging — without tons of design work?

 Their ready-to-edit templates have built-in cool fonts, images, and engaging layouts to get you rolling.
 From here, all you have to do is swap in your own images or access the high-quality images from Spark’s free stock photo library and change-up the copy.

-Here are some sample premium templates from Adobe Spark to get you inspired:
+Here are some sample premium templates from Adobe Express to get you inspired:

 How to Create Social Media Ads Tip #6: Include a Call-to-Action

 A strong ad is one that uses a strong call-to-action.

 And we don’t just mean in the ad design — you need to think about your social ad post caption too!